+Strong operating profile

-Strong operating profile: Nayara's refinery has one of the highest complexities across refineries in India marked by NCI of 11.8 which enables the company to process heavier grades of crude oil, resulting in higher margins as compared with low-complexity refineries.
-The refinery has a capacity of 20 million metric tonne per annum (MMTPA), which constitutes around 8% of India's refining capacity.
+Nayara's refinery has one of the highest complexities across refineries in India marked by NCI of 11.8 enabling it to process heavier grades of crude oil, resulting in higher margins as compared with low-complexity refineries.
+The refinery has 20 million metric tonne per annum (MMTPA) capacity, constituting around 8% of India's refining capacity.
 It can process crude oil with a blend of 15-60 American Petroleum Institute gravity.
-During FY23, 97% of Nayara's processed crude comprised ultra-heavy and heavy grade.
-Also, during FY23, Nayara has produced around 85% output in the form of light and middle distillate which have higher realisations vis-à-vis heavy distillate.
+In 9MFY24, 96% of Nayara's processed crude comprised ultra-heavy and heavy grade.
+Also, in 9MFY24, Nayara has produced around 88% output in the form of light and middle distillate which have higher realisations compared to heavy distillate.
 Since its commencement, the refinery has consistently achieved throughput more than its rated capacity of 20 MMTPA, except in the cases of planned shutdown.
-Nayara derives more than 60% sale from the domestic market through own retail outlets and sale to domestic oil marketing companies (OMCs) and balance from the export markets.
+Nayara derives more than 60% sale from the domestic market through own retail outlets and sale to domestic oil marketing companies (OMCs) and balance from the export markets

-$^{^{1}}$ Complete definition of the ratings assigned are available at $\underline{www.careedge.in}$ and other CARE Ratings Ltd.'s publications
+1Complete definition of the ratings assigned are available at www.careedge.in and other CARE Ratings Ltd.'s publications

-Nayara remains exposed to the concentration risk being a single-location refinery; however, the strong operational track record and adequate insurance policies in place mitigate the risk to a large extent.
-The operating profile is expected to remain strong in the medium term on the back of established market position in domestic refining industry with healthy throughputs and operational efficiency.
+Nayara remains exposed to the concentration risk being a single-location refinery; however, the strong operational track record and adequate insurance policies in place largely mitigate the risk.
+The operating profile is expected to remain strong in the medium term owing to established market position in domestic refining industry with healthy throughputs and operational efficiency.

-Advantageous location along with a captive port terminal and power plant: Nayara's refinery is located at Vadinar, Gujarat, which is strategically located to cater to the demand of domestic and export markets.
+Advantageous location with a captive port terminal and power plant

+Nayara's refinery is located at Vadinar, Gujarat, which is strategically located to cater to the demand of domestic and export markets.
 The company operates a captive all-weather port with a natural 32-m draft which is deepest in India and allows 365-day intake along with a Single Buoy Mooring (SBM) with a crude oil intake capacity of 27 MMTPA.
-The SBM is capable of handling very large crude carriers (VLCC) and is located in the Gulf of Kutch, which also houses SBMs of Indian Oil Corporation, Reliance Industries Limited, etc, forming a gateway to about 70% of the total crude imports by India.
+The SBM is capable of handling very large crude carriers (VLCC) and is located in the Gulf of Kutch, which also houses SBMs of Indian Oil Corporation and Reliance Industries Limited among others, forming a gateway to about 70% of the total crude imports by India.
 The port is equipped with two jetties capable of handling vessels up to the size of 100,000 deadweight tonnage for a total product off-take of 14 MMTPA each.
-Nayara also operates a captive power plant within the refinery premises, which is equipped with oil, gas, liquid and coal-fired boilers and turbines capable of generating a total of 1,010 MWe of co-generative thermal power.
+Nayara also operates a captive power plant within the refinery premises, which is equipped with oil, gas, liquid and coal-fired boilers and turbines capable of generating 1,010 MWe of co-generative thermal power.
 The company primarily utilises its coal-based 510 MWe unit to power its refinery and keeps the remaining units as a backup.

+Growing retail operations

-Growing retail operations: Nayara has a sizeable and growing presence in fuel retailing, with over 6,300 operational retail outlets as on March 31, 2023.
+Nayara has a sizeable and growing presence in fuel retailing, with over 6,400 operational retail outlets as on December 31, 2023.
 Nayara has also built two greenfield rail-fed fuel depots at Wardha (Maharashtra) and Pali (Rajasthan) and hired depots to store its own products resulting in decline in logistic cost and its dependency on public sector undertaking (PSU) oil marketing companies (OMCs).
 Nayara's outlets are operated primarily through the dealer-owned-and-dealer-operated (DODO) model, resulting in minimal capex requirement in retail channel.
-Growing presence in the retail channel mitigates any adverse impact due to volatility in fuel cracks in refining segment to some extent, although the retail sector is vulnerable to its inability to pass on sharp increase in crude prices amidst strong competition from PSU oil marketing companies.
+Growing presence in the retail channel mitigates any adverse impact due to volatility in fuel cracks in refining segment to some extent, although the retail sector is vulnerable to its inability to pass on sharp increase in crude prices amid strong competition from PSU oil marketing companies.